Type of game

 The story opens when Zagreus, the prince of the Underworld, decides to break out of Hell to escape from his father, Hades.
-His goal is to reach the surface in order to find his long lost mother, Persephone.
-Along the way, Zagreus will interact with the Olympian Gods as they aid him on his quest; as well as uncovering dark secrets about his divine family.
+His goal is to reach the surface in order to find his long-lost mother, Persephone.
+Along the way, Zagreus will interact with the Olympian Gods as they aid him on his quest, as well as uncover dark secrets about his divine family.

 Residents of the underworld

 As a kind of inverted Dante Alighieri, Zagreus’ journey also consists of enticing the players into the complexities of mythological stories.
 They follow the game’s narrative path through short interactions between residents of the Underworld, like Eurydice and Orpheus.
 These interactions slowly reveal their motivations and lore.